viktorbenei/bitrise-dotnetcore-step/README.md

-# bitrise-dotnetcore-step
+# .NET Core Step

-Install .NET Core
+Use .NET Core on Bitrise